20 of the best Europe summer festivals in June 2021

-10. Rock Am Ring | 3-5 June 2016
+9. Rock Am Ring | 5-7 June 2020

 Combined with its sister festival Rock im Park, 150,000 punters attend yearly, making it one of the largest music events in the world.
 Already announced to play in this year's showdown are Slipknot, Die Antwood, Alice in Chains and Foals.

-11. Tinderbox | 23-25 June 2016
+10. Tinderbox | 25-27 June 2020

 Starting the festivities at lunchtime each day and running into the early hours of the morning (2:30am curfew, folks) is Denmark’s Tinderbox Festival.
 Red, Blue and Magicbox stages are what you’ll have to decide between at this music festival, which features major artists from around the world, across various musical genres.

 Yeah, it pretty much picks all the best bits from the other festivals and smushes them together into a heady three-day music binge fest.
+Drink up.

-1. Art Basel | 16-19 June 2016
+1. Art Basel | Postponed until September 2020

 Quite possibly the most famous art festival in Europe, Art Basel brings hundreds of international galleries and their modern and contemporary works to the public space.